Skip to main content

 Choosing a Private Server Provider

 Different providers have servers in different locations, although some may have servers within the same city or datacenter.
-In order to promote homogeneity in the hopes of improved network performance, the following providers are listed in a random order:
+To promote provider and geographic diversity, the following providers are listed in a random order:

 Choosing a Plan